Jumping-Beaver/HTML_Inspector/README.md

   Chrome does by default not (always) show decoded domain names in the address bar, and in Firefox I recommend to set `network.IDN_show_punycode` to `true`.

+### About PHP iterators

+I have thought back and forth whether to implement PHP iterators to loop through nodes.
+How PHP implements iterators is awkward.
+Firstly, two redundant implementations are needed to support looping with `foreach` and to implement the `Iterator` interface.
+Moreover, it needs the two methods `next` (with no return value) and `current` instead of just one, we have to implement a caching of both the current value and of the validity state of the iterator, and in `current` we conditionally have have to make one implicit iteration.
+Python is an example where iteration is implemented more elegantly using a single `__next__` method that both iterates and then returns the current value.
+Another complication is how to encode the non-existence of a node.
+With PHP iterators, we need to use the value `false` and implement union type hints and a respective check for the `get_*` methods to enable a concise syntax.
+Without iterators, we can use the value `-1` and pass it to the C functions without further checks.

+## How is the fast performance achieved?

+- Conceptually: Only two contiguous memory blocks store the parsed document: a list of nodes and a list of attributes.
+Other parsers make thousands of memory allocations to build a tree data structure.

+- Conceptually: Data queries use lazy evaluation for the iteration over nodes and for the decoding of HTML entities to UTF-8.

+- Most essential implementation detail: The parser maintains a stack of unclosed tags to match them quickly.
+Looping backwards through the whole node list to find them is very slow.

+- The named HTML entities are indexed by their first character.

+## What makes HTML difficult to parse?

+A large amount of complexity stems from the error tolerance that browsers implement, which results in the quality degradation of real-world HTML markup.
+Admittedly, there may be some need of error tolerance for historical reasons but generally strictness is a better practice.

+One drawback is the large list of named entities.
+In the age of Unicode, most are unneeded.

+Having to support both decimal and hexadecimal entities is an unneeded complexity.

+Another bummer is optional starting and closing tags.
+They require a large amount of code to handle.

 ## Exploration to optimize the memory allocator of LibXML2